 Taking SNPs into account when designing PCR/qPCR assays

-Given the high frequency of SNP occurrence, it is unrealistic to try to avoid SNPs altogether when designing PCR/qPCR assays.
-However, it is important to consider their specific positioning, if located within a primer or probe sequence.
-Performing PCR using primers and probe sequences that overlie SNP sites can dramatically impact a reaction or can have little to no impact at all.
-Specifically, the position of SNPs underlying a primer or probe can influence primer and probe Tm, efficiency of polymerase extension, and even target specificity.
-To obtain the most accurate data, it therefore becomes important to know how your assay designs overlie SNPs and manage this positioning.
+Given the high frequency of SNP occurrence, it is unrealistic to try to avoid SNPs altogether when designing your PCR/qPCR assays.
+However, it is important to consider their positioning, if located within a primer or probe sequence.
+Performing PCR using primers and probe sequences that overlie SNP sites can either dramatically impact a reaction or can have little to no impact at all.
+Specifically, the position of SNPs underlying a primer or probe can influence primer and probe melting temperature (Tm), efficiency of polymerase extension (non-proofreading polymerases like Taq), and even target affinity.
+To obtain the best data, it is important to know how your assay designs overlie SNPs and manage this positioning.

-Their data demonstrated that the shift in Cq between a perfect-matched oligo/target and an oligo/target with a single mismatch decreased with increasing distance of the mismatch from the 3’ end.
+Their data demonstrated that the shift in Cq between a perfect-matched oligo/target and an oligo/target with a single mismatch decreased with increasing distance of the mismatch from the 3’ end .
 Single mismatches located more than 5 nucleotides from the 3’ end could still have a moderate effect on qPCR amplification.
-Further experiments by this group showed that the reduction in Tm and shift in Cq were exacerbated when SNPs occur in both primers (forward and reverse) or when more than one mismatch occurs within a given primer.
+Further experiments by this group showed that the reduction in Tm and shift in Cq were exacerbated when SNPs were present in both primers (forward and reverse) or when more than one mismatch occurs within a given primer .

 The free, online OligoAnalyzer tool allows researchers to set mismatches and then calculate Tm.
-Use this tool to also examine potential hairpin and dimer formation.
-The DECODED article, Determining the physical characteristics of your oligo—the OligoAnalyzer program, provides guidance on how to identify these characteristics.
+Users can examine potential hairpin and dimer formation using this tool.
+The DECODED article, Determining the physical characteristics of your oligos—The OligoAnalyzer Tool, provides guidance on how to identify these characteristics.

 Effect on qPCR amplification.
-In many cases, a single SNP may not prevent amplification, but can cause inefficient annealing and amplification .
-This can lead to a delay shift in Cq and underestimation of the amount of gene expression or even copy number loss in SNP-containing sequences.
+In many cases, a single SNP may not prevent amplification but can cause inefficient annealing and amplification .
+This can lead to a delay shift in Cq and an underestimation of the amount of gene expression or even copy number loss in SNP-containing sequences.

 Using a modified single-base extension assay, Wu and colleagues investigated how the type and position of a mismatch affected extension efficiency during the initial PCR cycle.
 They concluded that mismatches within the last 3–4 bases of the 3’ end of the primer blocked primer extension.
 Wu et al. attributed the low extension efficiency to reduced binding of the DNA polymerase.
 While other research groups have contested this finding, describing a similar affinity of DNA polymerase for correctly paired and mispaired duplexes , Lefever and colleagues confirm and extend the results from Wu et al.